 I like to try new apps, processes, and things.
 Perhaps it’s the kid in me who always wanted to join a club, and I love being a beta tester (usually.)
 Yet even the most thoughtful beta tester misses a few key points and is blinded by their biases.
-On the occasion of being noticed as a helpfultester (thanks for mentioning me in the ) or at least a verbose one, I thought it would be interesting to think about some methods to become a better beta tester.
+On the occasion of being noticed as a helpful Quora tester (thanks Stormy Shippy for mentioning me in the What is the combined answer length for the most active Quora answerers?) or at least a verbose one, I thought it would be interesting to think about some methods to become a better beta tester.

 When you become a beta tester, you are trying an uncertain product pointed at an uncertain customer occupying an uncertain market with an uncertain likelihood of success.
 Beta customers feel special (you are – trust me) and companies feel free to stretch the tolerance of these users constantly by changing policies, user interface elements, or the basic functionality and process of the app or service (“the way things work”) in one fell swoop.